-Led by Director Amy Kopplin, the Brothers Interiors design team is a dynamic group of Wisconsin Registered, LEED accredited and NCIDQ certified professionals.
-These designers have followed their passion into additional areas of study such as biophilic design, ergonomics, lactation/wellness room design, WELL AP, and Green Building for interiors.
+Led by Director Madeline Smith, the Brothers Interiors design team is a dynamic group of Wisconsin Registered, LEED, and NCIDQ certified professionals.
+These designers have followed their passion into additional areas of study such as biophilic design, ergonomics, lactation/wellness room design, FitWell building assessments and Well AP training for interiors.

 Applying these principles to a wide variety of creative design projects gives our team a strong collaborative drive.
 We understand that creative projects grow and adapt during the design process and we focus on the best solution for your business.
 We work hard to collaborate with you on all aspects of the design process, ensuring that your desired project outcome is reached as a team.